 Landscaping and grounds maintenance

 Grounds maintenance and landscaping is the responsibility of the Manager, Grounds / Landscaping.
-Grounds maintenance is contracted to Citywide Services for mowing teams and grounds staff across all major campuses.
+Grounds maintenance is contracted to Summit Open Space Services for mowing teams and grounds staff across all major campuses.
 Maintenance of campus areas is guided by principles of 'safety through design', amenity and sustainability, as outlined in the University Landscape Masterplan, along with respect for historical character of campuses such as Hawkesbury as reflected in the Landscape Management Plan: Hawkesbury campus, and conservation requirements for the Parramatta campus.
 Grounds maintenance includes those relating to:

 - General grounds, gardens and sporting fields across all campuses